frankhjung/article-git-pipelines/README.md

 # [Bitbucket](https://bitbucket.org)

 Atlassian's [Bitbucket](https://bitbucket.org) was launched in 2008.
-As such it integrates with other Atlassian software like Jira, HipChat, Confluence and Bamboo.
+As such it integrates with other Atlassian software like JIRA, HipChat, Confluence and Bamboo.

 This example project is publicly available